Portfolio optimization for upstream oil and gas companies

 - Join the conversation

-Deloitte's Upstream Diversification Index
+Deloitte’s Upstream Diversification Index report part two

 Diversification activity, according to Deloitte’s UDI, grew rapidly until 2011, driven by significant production coming from new resources like shales and liquefied natural gas (LNG).
 However, over the past few years, diversification activity has been flattening out and showing signs of divergence in companies’ portfolio management strategies.
 Many pure-play E&Ps have become less diversified as they have exited resources and regions to concentrate on fewer, while supermajors and integrated oil companies have extended their already diversified upstream portfolio across resources, fuels, investment cycle, and basins to spread risks.